 - Universal Learning™

 ASU does not permit vendors or other contract partners to use ASU logos or trademarks without written permission.
-Vendors and contract partners of ASU must obtain prior authorization before:
+ASU’s vendors and contract partners must obtain prior authorization before:

 - Issuing press releases or public statements regarding contracts with ASU.